Castro © Christian Cordova

-Castro is the main town (or technically city) on Chiloé Island.
-It is actually the third oldest city in Chile and was founded in 1576.
-Castro is a delightful travel destination, famous for its colourful rows of palafitos (stilted houses) lining the estuaries, excellent seafood and traditional handicrafts.
-With an eclectic blend of Chilote culture and modern development, Castro is a popular summer destination for Chilean and Argentinean tourists and has a laid back holiday feel to it.
+Castro is the main town (technically a city) on Chiloé Island and the third oldest city in Chile, founded in 1567.
+It's famous for its colourful rows of palafitos (stilted houses) lining the estuaries, excellent seafood and traditional handicrafts.
+With an eclectic blend of Chilote culture and modern development, Castro is a popular summer destination for both Chilean and Argentinian tourists and has a laid-back feel to it.

 One of the town's most interesting features is the San Francisco Church, painted in dazzling pastel colours, but it contains a number of other interesting attractions, including craft markets, the regional museum and the MAM Gallery.
 Castro also has a range of restaurants and shops, and a few bars to keep the fun going into the night.
 The central town square, Plaza de Armas, is the heart of Castro, where visitors will find a number of great eateries, as well as a prime people-watching position.

 Cycling around the island is another popular activity and a good way to see the sights.
 The town is also a short hop away from the nearby islands of the Chiloé archipelago and the Parque Nacional Chiloé, which make for wonderful excursions.